 Leah Johnson (born Leah Bedzowski) nearly 18 birthday when the Nazis invaded her hometown of Lida in eastern Poland.
 At the time, her family was already mourning the death of her father.
 With the arrival of the Nazis and the antisemitic policies they imposed, many more challenges lay ahead of them.

 Accepting Tuvia's help, the Bedzowskis escaped from the ghetto by night.
 The sneaked past guard dogs and crawled under barbed wire, often on their hands and knees.
 "You are going to live," their guide told them when they reached the forest.
 Leah and her family joined the Bielski Brigade that night.

-Leah and Velvel were married under a chuppah (wedding canopy) amongst their fellow partisans in the forest, and stayed with the Bielski group throughout the war until they were liberated.
-Afterwards, the Soviet Army tried to enlist Velvel, so the couple fled the country through Hungary, Czechoslovakia and Austria until eventually crossing the Alps into Italy, where they remained for four years at a DP (displaced persons) camp in Torino.
+Leah and Velvel were married under a chuppah (wedding canopy) amongst their fellow partisans in the forest and stayed with the Bielski group throughout the war until they were liberated.
+Afterward, the Soviet Army tried to enlist Velvel, so the couple fled the country through Hungary, Czechoslovakia, and Austria until eventually crossing the Alps into Italy, where they remained for four years at a DP (displaced persons) camp in Torino.
 Changing their family name from Yanson to Johnson, Leah and Velvel emigrated to Montreal, Canada in 1949, where they raised three children.